Store

 Steroids and Adrenal Insufficiency

-The adrenal glands, which are located above a kidney, are the hub for producing crucial anti-stress hormones.
-The adrenal cortex secretes steroid hormones, sometimes referred to as corticosteroid hormones.
+The adrenal glands, located above a kidney, are the hub for producing crucial anti-stress hormones.
+The adrenal cortex secretes steroid hormones, which are sometimes referred to as corticosteroid hormones.

 Types of Adrenal Insufficiency